ArchipelagoMW/Archipelago/worlds/marioland2/docs/en_Super Mario Land 2.md

 "Turtle Zone Progression" will unlock the path from Turtle Zone 1 to Turtle Zone 2.
 Paths to secret levels are separate items, so Turtle Zone Secret will open the path from Turtle Zone 2 to the Turtle Zone Secret Course.

-Mario Zone, Pumpkin Zone, Tree Zone, and Macro Zone each have one "Zone Progression x2" item that opens two paths at once.
+Depending on settings, there may be some "Zone Progression x2" item that opens two paths at once.

 The path from Tree Zone 2 to the branch to Tree Zone 3 and 4 is one unlock, so both levels will open at this point.